They do what they say they do

 A habit of most computers is that they fall asleep if you keep them idle for a while, and your Mac is no exception.
 Caffeine is a menu bar app that prevents your Mac from going into sleep mode.
 It can be enabled/disabled with a single click.

 Although your Mac comes with built-in options to take screenshots, those don’t offer as much customization as Lightshot does.
 It lets you quickly take screenshots of certain areas, edit them once they’re captured, and share them on the Internet with a single click.

 It’s available as a browser extension as well.

 Often while taking screenshots or trying to hide something from prying eyes around you, you might want to hide all the icons on your desktop.
 HiddenMe Free does that for you with the click of a button.
 You can then restore the icons with another click in the menu bar.

-Mac’s app uninstallation feature is quick and easy but unfortunately it doesn’t wipe off all the app files.
+Mac’s app uninstallation feature is quick and easy but unfortunately, it doesn’t wipe off all the app files.
 AppCleaner helps you uninstall your Mac apps along with all the files associated with your apps.
 There won’t be any leftover files with this app.
 It searches for and helps delete those files in a few clicks.

 Transferring files between an iOS device and a Mac doesn’t require an app, but things aren’t the same when you have an Android phone.
 Android File Transfer makes it possible for you to transfer files between your Android device and your Mac.
-It mounts your device as a storage on your Mac.
+It mounts your device as storage on your Mac.

 Best FTP Apps For Mac